luacm/terminal-into/README.md

 When you do need a reference try the command ``` man <command> ``` which will give you a much more detailed description of how to use shell commands than what is written here.

 Another important feature, called tab-complete, really makes a compelling argument for the shell.
 Whenever you are writing a command or folder_path press ``` tab ``` and it will either display a list of possibilites or complete your command if there is only one option.
 It feels amazing.

+As you explore the shell environment you may notice a pattern the commands take, namely ``` command_name -option1 -option2 file_1 file_2 ``` this is the general pattern for shell commands.

+Finally, never forget to shamelessly google anything you are unsure of or don't recall.

 ### Congrats!
 You are on your way to becoming a shell wizard